salesforcecli/plugin-data/messages/data.search.md

   <%= config.bin %> <%= command.id %> --file query.txt --target-org my-scratch

-- Similar to previous example, but display the results as comma-separated values:
+- Similar to the previous example, but write the results to one or more CSV files, depending on the Salesforce objects in the results:

   <%= config.bin %> <%= command.id %> --file query.txt --target-org my-scratch --result-format csv